aspleym/TMM4275-Assignment-2/README.md

 ### Prerequisites

-To run this project you would need to install [Python](https://www.python.org/) to run the website and [Java](https://www.java.com/en/) if you want to run the Fuseki server with Java.
+To run this project you would need to install [Python 3.9](https://www.python.org/) to run the website and [Java](https://www.java.com/en/) if you want to run the Fuseki server with Java.

 ### Download project